Mariano Sori-Marin

 Mariano Sori-Marin (born December 15, 1999) is an American football coach who currently serves as the nickelbacks and assistant linebackers coach for the University of Minnesota.
 He played college football for the Minnesota Golden Gophers as a linebacker from 2018 to 2022.

 Early years

 Sori-Marin was born on December 15, 1999, in Mokena, Illinois.

+Mariano Sori-Marin played youth football for the Mokena Burros.
+Finished his 8th grade season winning the National Championship in Atlanta, GA.

 High school career

-Sori-Marin attended Providence Catholic High School in New Lenox, Illinois, and played high school football for the Providence Catholic Celtics.
+Sori-Marin attended Providence Catholic High School in New Lenox, Illinois, and played high school football for the Celtics.
 He played as a linebacker and wide receiver, and also ran track.

 Finishing his high school career, he was ranked as a three-star prospect, and received nine offers to played college football.
 All of them but one were to play in the NCAA FCS level.
 The only offer from a FBS level team were the Minnesota Golden Gophers, and he finally committed to play with them.

 The other teams that offered him were the Brown Bears, Colgate Raiders, Cornell Big Red, Harvard Crimson, Lehigh Mountain Hawks, Penn Quakers, Western Illinois Leathernecks and Yale Bulldogs.